JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.4/Notes.md

 Use queries to solve problems after defining a set of rules.
 An example is Prolog.

 ## Assembly language
-Assembly language is a programming language that uses meumonics to comunicate with the CPU, and so can only be written for specific CPUs.
+Assembly language is a programming language that uses meumonics to comunicate with the CPU, and so can only be used with the CPU it was written for.
 It is a low level language that can be converted into machine code with an assembler.

 [Little Man Computer instructions and code](https://github.com/JachymT/a-level-cs-blog/tree/main/Computer%20Systems/1.1/1.1.1/Little%20Man%20Computer)